 Please take the time to read the following conditions carefully.
 They are the basis for the contract between us and will assist you with your future plans.

-PAYMENT In order to confirm your tour, you must pay a deposit at the time of booking of £50 per person for coach and rail tours and £100 per person for air tours.
+In order to confirm your tour, you must pay a deposit at the time of booking of £50 per person for UK coach and rail tours, £75 per person for overseas coach and rail tours and £150 per person for air tours.
 Where a low cost airline is chosen as part of your arrangements, a larger deposit may be required to cover the full air fare cost.
 Any increased amount will be specified in our offer terms.
 If booking 10 weeks or less before departure full payment is required at the time of booking.
 If you wish to purchase the insurance policy we offer, all applicable premiums must also be paid at the time of booking.
 Please see clause 6 on the subject of insurance.
 The balance of the tour cost must be received by us not less than 10 weeks prior to departure.
 An interim payment may be required for some worldwide destinations.
 If we do not receive all payments due including any deposits and/or surcharge where applicable in full and on time, this will be a breach of the contract between us, entitling us to treat the booking as cancelled by you.
 In these circumstances, the contract between us will remain in force until you receive our written advice and cancellation invoice.
-If we do not cancel but your payments are late, you must pay a late payment penalty of £5 per person per week.
+If we do not cancel but your payments are late, you must pay a late payment penalty of £5 per person per week overdue.

-- PRICE INFORMATION The exchange rates used for calculating the price of our overseas tours and quoted below were published in “The Financial Times” on March 27th 2013 £1 = 1.1825 Euros/1.5114 US Dollars/1.4411 Swiss Francs.
+The exchange rates used for calculating the price of our overseas tours and quoted below were published in “The Financial Times” on April 26th 2017 £1 = 1.17 Euros/1.28 US Dollars/1.27 Swiss Francs.
 Prices for your tour will be confirmed at the time of making your booking, but could be subject to a surcharge on the following items: currency, government action, VAT, enforced increases in labour costs, aircraft fuel, overflying charges, airport charges and increases in air fares.
 In all cases where a surcharge is applicable we will absorb an amount equal to 2% of the tour price, excluding any insurance premium, amendment fees and changes in VAT.
 Only amounts in excess of 2% will be surcharged with a £1 per person administration charge.
 If this means paying more than 10% of the tour price you will be entitled to cancel the tour plus a full refund of all money paid (minus insurance premiums and any amendment fees incurred).
 Should you wish to cancel because of this, you must exercise your right to do so within 14 days from the issue date printed on the surcharge advice.
 You will be notified up to 30 days prior to departure if a surcharge is due on your tour.

 a) No party member under 18 consumes alcoholic beverages without prior written consent of the parent/guardian.